gamorosino/app-tcks2tractmeasures/README.md

    Replace `<project_id>`, and input IDs with the appropriate values.
 The output will be saved in the specified project.

 ---
+Here's the updated section for the **README.md** to include details about running the `main.sh` script with the optional output directory:

+---

 ### Running Locally

-You can also run the pipeline locally by preparing a configuration file and executing the scripts.
+You can run the pipeline locally either by using a configuration file or by directly passing the input paths.

-#### Steps:
+#### **Option 1: Using a Configuration File**

-1. Clone the repository:
+1. **Clone the repository:**
    ```bash
    git clone https://github.com/gamorosino/app-tcks2tractmeasures.git
    cd app-tcks2tractmeasures
    ```

-2. Prepare a `config.json` file to specify input paths and output options.
+2. **Prepare a `config.json` file** to specify input paths and output options.
 Example:
    ```json
    {
        "tcks": "/path/to/tcks",